GeometryEditor Class

 If the origin Point has a different SpatialReference than the associated MapView, the point will be reprojected before the geometry is rotated, using the default transformation.

-If selectedElement is a GeometryEditorVertex, or a GeometryEditorGeometry of type Point, and the origin parameter is nullptr (or is at the same location as the selected element), then rotating the selected element has no effect.
+If selectedElement is a GeometryEditorVertex, or a GeometryEditorGeometry of type Point, and the origin parameter is empty (or is at the same location as the selected element), then rotating the selected element has no effect.

 This function was introduced in Esri::ArcGISRuntime 200.2.